techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-videos-from-meizu-21-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is the World’s best data recovery tool for Android Smartphones that you can directly recover video, SMS, contacts, photos, and more on Android.
+        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is the World’s best data recovery tool for Android Smartphones that you can directly recover video, SMS, contacts, photos, and more on Android.
     </p>
     <ul class="tpl-content-sub-paragraph-ul-style">
       <li>Automatically scan your Meizu 21 after connected to the PC</li>